Stobie pole art

 Simple patterns, intricate works of art, stencils, shapes - the ideas are endless.
 You can create your own design independently or theme your connected street, community or group.

 Looking for some inspiration?
-Check out #sastobie images.
+Check out the Stobie pole art gallery below.

 How to apply